PatEast/Webmaster-Tools/Webpage-Approval-Checklist.md

 If language needs to be presented in a specific way for legal reasons, it should be summarized in Plain Text first.

+## Are links useful and descriptive?

+Nothing is worse on a webpage than a "click here" type link.
+You never know where it is going by itself.

+## Is PDF content provided in alternate, more accessible formats?

+All documents should be available as RTF Documents and HTML Documents if possible.

 ## Is there an easy way to get more information regarding this topic?

 There should always be a way for a reader to get more information reagrding a given topic.
 If contact information is available in the sidebar, this might suffice.